 Thus, if stimulating things can be found for people in pain to do or watch/listen to, they are likely not to feel it quite so much.

-That's not to trivialise severe pain, however, - the worse pain is, the more difficult it may be to take one's mind off it.
+That's not to trivialise severe pain, however, - the worse pain is, the more difficult it can be to take one's mind off it.

 Some painful conditions can be alleviated by changes in lifestyle.
 For instance, changes in diet can sometimes reduce the pain of arthritis.
 Much back pain can apparently be alleviated by spending some time doing gentle exercise, or things that relax tension, since much back pain is apparently caused by muscle tension.